retebuonvivere/retebuonvivere/README.md

    `drush dl telephone`

-4. Create new mySQL db with all permission.
+4. Create a new mySQL db with all permissions.

-5. Install drupal with retebuonvivere profile with the following command (from drupal root):
+5. Install drupal with rbv_profile profile with the following command (from drupal root):

    `drush site-install rbv_profile --account-name=admin --account-pass=admin --db-url=mysql://dbuser:dbpass@localhost/dbname`

+   Or you can run the installation script by accessing the site in your browser.

-6. Now you can access your site in the browser.
-Log in (user:admin pass:admin), go to status report page at admin/status/report.
+6. Now log in to your site in the browser (user:admin pass:admin), go to status report page at admin/status/report.
 If you see error messages do what is needed to resolve.

 7. Now you have installed panopoly and some more contrib modules, you need to get the RBV features: